bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
-  - The type of relationship between the 'Employee' and 'Territory' table is many-to-many.
-The two table require a linking table in order to connect.
-An Employee can have many territory ID but between 'EmployeeTerritories' and 'Territories' its a one to one relationship.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
-  - MongoDb is appropriate to store where there is a large amount unstructure data.
-When you need high avialibilty with the data and use with the cloud.
-It's not appropriate if you would rather imagine your data as a bunch of interconnected tables.
-If you want strong ACID gurantees, you should not use MongoDB.

 - What is "NewSQL", and what is it trying to achieve?
-  - NewSQl is a new approach to relational database.
-Its trying to improve performance and scalabilty issue traditional systems have.
-NewSQL wants to combine transactional ACID guarantees of RDBMSs and the horizontal scalability of NoSQL.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this